atet/cite/README.md

 ### References and Citations

-This repository will use the **Chicago Manual of Style** (CMOS)[<sup>1</sup>](#other-resources) **Notes and Bibliography System** (NB)[<sup>2</sup>](#other-resources).
+This repository will use the **Chicago Manual of Style** (CMOS)[<sup>1</sup>](#other-resources) **Notes and Bibliography System** (NB).[<sup>2</sup>](#other-resources)

-As an example, a document or presentation (now refered to as a work) will utilize the CMOS NB system by marking citations with a superscript number (e.g., <sup>"123"</sup>) that corresponds to a note (i.e., a full citation) detailed in the footnotes or bottom of a work.
-Additionally a bibliography page or slide must conclude the work.
+As an example, a document or presentation (now refered to as a work) will utilize the CMOS NB system by marking citations with a superscript number (e.g., <sup>"123"</sup>) that corresponds to a note (i.e., a full citation) detailed in the footnotes or bottom section of a work.

+The superscript number must be immediately after the text in which the source was referenced or after the period if it concludes a sentence:

+> Current electric vehicle charging infrastructure will fully mature in less than five years according to Gartner.<sup>1</sup> Mercedes-Benz is contributing to this ecosystem by partnering with existing networks<sup>2</sup> as well as creating their own charging infrastructure.<sup>3</sup> Collectively, this collaborative momentum from automakers and supporting industries will realize Gartner's prediction in the near future.

+Lastly, a bibliography page or slide must conclude the work with a full citation.

 The following are rules for **notes**:
-* Numbering of the citation superscripts are consecutive throughout the work and does not restart on the next page or slide.
+* Numbering of the citation superscripts are consecutive throughout the work and does not restart on the next page or slide
 * Each piece of information that is referenced must have a corresponding footnote, even if the same source is referenced multiple times nonconsecutively in the same page or slide
 * In the event of the same source being referenced multiple times in the same page or slide, the subsequent citation(s) could be shortened:
-    * First note: `32.
+    * First note:

+        `32.
 William A. Sahlman, “How to Write a Great Business Plan,” Harvard Business Review 75,July–August 1997, 103.`

-    * Subsequent shortened note(s): `32.
+    * Subsequent shortened note(s):

+        `32.
 Sahlman, “Great Business Plan,” 103.`

 The following are rules for the **bibliography**:
 * Full notes are used with only a unique entry for each source
-* Entries are arranged alphabetically regardless of the order referenced in the work
+* Entries are arranged alphabetically regardless of the order of sources referenced in the preceding body of work
 * Formatting:
     * The title "Bibliography" should be centered at the top of only the first page or slide of the bibliography section, followed by two blank lines before the first entry
     * Page or slide numbering must continue consecutively on the top right corner of the page or slide